gdamdam/awesome-decentralized-web/README.md

 * [Ricochet](https://ricochet.im/) - completely anonymous and potentially metadata-free chat

 ### Cryptocurrencies
-* [Bitcoin](https://bitcoin.org) - It is the first decentralized digital currency, as the system works without a central bank or single administrator.
+* [Bitcoin](https://bitcoin.org) - it is the first decentralized digital currency, as the system works without a central bank or single administrator.
-* [Ethereum](https://ethereum.org) - Blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
+* [Ethereum](https://ethereum.org) - blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
 It provides a decentralized Turing-complete virtual machine
-* [Monero](https://getmonero.org/) - Aims to improve on existing cryptocurrency design by obscuring sender, recipient and amount of every transaction.
+* [Monero](https://getmonero.org/) - aims to improve on existing cryptocurrency design by obscuring sender, recipient and amount of every transaction.
 * [Zcash](https://z.cash/) - a cryptocurrency built for total privacy.
 Zcash encrypts transactions so that they can be validated while still private.

 ### Databases